VikashChauhan51/Colorizer/README.md

 # Colorizer
-Colorize your  Console output with this simple to use and extensible library.
+The [Colorize](https://www.nuget.org/packages/Colorizer) library is used to colorized console output with this simple to use and extensible library.
 ![image](https://github.com/VikashChauhan51/Colorizer/assets/14816038/f6c909f2-4060-43d7-b4e8-040158a52b7d)